Continental Subdivisions

 Midcentral Europe

-A region known for the Alps, foods like bratwurst, schnitzel and Dutch cheese; predominantly Christian traditions, historic cities like Vienna, Berlin and Amsterdam; and great beer.
+A region known for the Alps, foods like bratwurst, schnitzel and Dutch cheese; predominantly Christian traditions, historic cities like Vienna, Berlin and Amsterdam, and great beer.

 Mideastern Europe